ethanocurtis/MultiNotify/README.md

     restart: unless-stopped
 ```

 ---

 ## Notes
+- Quiet hours use **America/Chicago** time for start and end.

-- If the subreddit is cleared, global Reddit fetching is disabled until a new subreddit is set.
+- If the global subreddit is cleared, global Reddit fetching is disabled until a new subreddit is set; personal subreddits continue to work.
-- Quiet hours use **UTC** time.
+- **All times are America/Chicago.**
-- RSS and Reddit each have **independent keyword filters**.
+- RSS and Reddit each have **independent** keyword filters.
-- Keyword matching is **exact whole word** and case-insensitive.
+- Keyword matching is **exact whole word** and case‑insensitive.
 - `.env` changes made via commands persist across restarts.
-- Supports Discord webhooks, non-Discord webhooks, channel sends, and DMs.
+- Supports Discord webhooks, non‑Discord webhooks, channel sends, and DMs.
 - The bot always loads your `.env` at startup.

 ---

 ## Updating the Bot

-To update to the latest version:
 ```bash
 git pull origin main
 docker compose up -d --build
 ```
 Check `.env.example` for new options and add them if needed.

 ---

 ## Support

-For issues, questions, or suggestions, feel free to open an issue on GitHub or contact me:
+For issues, questions, or suggestions, open an issue or ping me:
 [![Discord](https://img.shields.io/badge/Message%20me%20on%20Discord-ethanocurtis-5865F2?logo=discord&logoColor=white)](https://discordapp.com/users/167485961477947392)

 ---